curtywang/csula-ee3445-final-project/README.md

 ## Acknowledgements

-This project was supported in part by Intel Corporation.
+This project was supported in part by Intel Corporation through the Intel Mindshare Curriculum grant program.